isomerpages/sportsg-corp/_what-we-do/Anti Doping Singapore/Therapeutic Use Exemption (TUE) & Substances.md

 For list of medications registered in Hong Kong
 4. [Irish Pharmacy's Drug in Sport Database](http://www.eirpharm.com/) (endorsed by the Irish Sports Council)
 For list of medications registered in Ireland

+**TIPS FOR ATHLETES TRAVELLING ABROAD**

+Athletes planning to travel abroad are advised to:
+* Take enough medication to continue any treatment for the duration of the trip
+* Check the medication is permitted in the country of travel and whether it is permitted to bring through customs

+Any products purchased overseas should be carefully checked.
+The ingredients in common medications can and do contain different substances to those available in Singapore.

+Some countries have different customs laws that may prohibit the import of certain substances into a particular country.
+Athletes carrying a prohibited substance for a legitimate medical condition, should carry the following documents at all times:
+* The prescription from the prescribing doctor including the name of the substance, the dose and the frequency of use
+* The TUE Certificate to demonstrate that an authorised anti-doping organisation has permitted the use of a prohibited substance for medical purposes